Cycle Consistency Driven Object Discovery: Acknowledgements

-This research was enabled in part by compute resources provided by Mila (mila.quebec).
-We would like to thank Vedant Shah, Christos Kaplanis, Charles Blundell, and Ayush Chakravarthy for reviewing early versions of the manuscript.
+This research was made possible in part by compute resources, software, and technical support provided by Mila (mila.quebec).
+The authors extend their appreciation to Nanda Harishankar Krishna for assistance in refining Figure \ref{fig:method_demo}.
+Gratitude is also owed to Ayush Chakravarthy and Vedant Shah for their valuable contributions during brainstorming sessions.
+Additionally, the authors would like to thank Nanda Harishankar Krishna, Vedant Shah, and Jithendaraa Subramanian for their thoughtful reviews and suggestions to improve this manuscript.